DisclosureWe earn commission on partner links; ranking is set by our published methodology — not advertisers.

 Read issue →The 28-month Wegovy shortage ended this week.
 Compounders now face 60-day wind-down.
 What this means for the ~1.2M patients on compounded semaglutide — and your prescription path forward.

 Read issue →Medicare Part D will cover Wegovy for obesity starting July 1, 2026 — but with strict prior auth.
-We obtained the draft PA criteria and walked our medical board through every line.
+We obtained the draft PA criteria and cross-checked every line against the published rule.

 Read issue →